 Final Product: Built by the client’s developers as their CRM

 Our client engaged Datalabs to design a best-in-class dashboard and user interface for their frontline staff’s main workstation.
 They were in the process of upgrading from an old platform to a new interface for their front end staff.
-It would be part CRM, part dashboard, part reporting interface and task management tool.
+It would be part customer relationship management (CRM) software, part dashboard, part reporting interface, and task management tool.

-We loved the challenge of doing more than what was traditionally available throughout of the box CRMs or BI Software.
+We loved the challenge of doing more than what was traditionally available in an out-of-the0box CRM or BI Software.
 As interface designers, the notion of combining traditionally isolated parts to make a streamlined, actionable interface – that was both beautiful and useful – was an awesome challenge.

-We wanted to utilise the space available knowing that the user was going to be busy; inundated with daily tasks, inputting new information and managing their day, week, and month from a single screen.
+We wanted to utilize the space available knowing that the user was going to be busy; inundated with daily tasks, inputting new information, and managing their day, week, and month from a single screen.

 The interface design had a task-oriented view for the user to get an overview of their outstanding items, and, a metrics view so the user could see and keep track of their performance.
-They needed a management level view to understand the team performance from a line manager’s perspective.
+They needed a management-level view to understand the team’s performance from a line manager’s perspective.
 A level above this, the client also required a regional manager view – a view above the line manager.

-We began with a whiteboard session (a cross between a kick-off, discovery session and workshop) to get an understanding of the needs, intended outcomes, data and complexity, and to prioritise the order of the dashboards.
-After a few hours of asking questions and talking data, operations, day-to-day management and metrics, we were able to exit the session with two distinct styles for our prototype designs.
+We began with a whiteboard session (a cross between a kick-off, discovery session, and workshop) to get an understanding of the needs, intended outcomes, data, and complexity, and to prioritize the order of the dashboards.
+After a few hours of asking questions and talking data, operations, day-to-day management, and metrics, we were able to exit the session with two distinct styles for our prototype designs.

-We designed two interfaces for the end user.
-The first was a top view with an overview of statistics, tasks, areas needing action and data that needed updating.
-Second, was a detail view of all pending task that acted as a drill down from the first interface.
+We designed two interfaces for the end-user.
+The first was a top view with an overview of statistics, tasks, areas needing action, and data that needed updating.
+Second, was a detailed view of all pending tasks that acted as a drill-down from the first interface.